Growing Spinach - advice on how to grow Spinach

 The spinach leaves can be harvested whenever they look big enough and ready for your salads etc. Make sure to start picking leaves on the outside of the plant, the inner leaves will then continue to grow and produce a new crop.
 Alternatively you can harvest the whole plant.

 You should aim to eat the spinach straight after picking and washing in cool water.
-You can store the washed leaves in the fridge for a few days but the taste and nutrient content is best straight after harvesting.
+You can store the washed leaves in the fridge for a few days but the taste and nutrient content is best after picking.

 Slow bolting varieties are varieties that take longer to develop a seed stalk and thus focus more growth towards the leaves.
 Short days and cool temperatures result in better crop yield as bolting is deterred whereas long days and higher temperatures encourage bolting.